Privacy Statement

 Ethical Investigations

-Editors, in collaboration with the publisher, will address ethical concerns about submitted or published work.
-Actions such as corrections, retractions, or expressions of concern will follow COPE guidelines.
+Editors, in coordination with the publisher, will investigate all ethical concerns related to submitted or published work.
+When necessary, appropriate actions—including corrections, retractions, or expressions of concern—will be implemented in accordance with COPE procedures.

 Reviewer Responsibilities